Survey finds 73 percent of English and Welsh sexual assault survivors’ mental health damaged by experiences with police News

-The results of a survey of 5,436 people (with approximately 3,000 analysed) who experienced sexual assault between July 2023 and June 2024 were released on Tuesday.
-It revealed that only 1/10 would report a sexual assault to the police should it occur again, despite approximately 80 percent reporting the previous incident.
+The results of a survey of 5,436 people who experienced sexual assault between July 2023 and June 2024 were released on Tuesday.
+It revealed that only 1/10 would report a sexual assault to the police should it occur again, despite approximately 80 percent having reported the first incident.
 Furthermore, 73 percent reported worsened mental health due to experiences with the police.
-“I am more traumatised by the experience of being investigated for my own rape, than I am by the rape itself… I will never trust the police again,” one respondent said.
-It is this that Operation Soteria, behind the report, seeks to address.
+“I am more traumatized by the experience of being investigated for my own rape, than I am by the rape itself… I will never trust the police again,” one respondent said.
+The group behind the report, Operation Soteria, urgently seeks to address this.

 Operation Soteria is designed to tackle the “national threat” of violence against women and girls and refocus investigations around perpetrators’ actions, rather than survivors’ credibility.
 Therefore, the survey focuses on survivors’ priorities and their experiences with the police and support services, and the mental health impact of both.